mouhamed-ali/spring4-examples/junit/test-sql-scripts/readme.md

 ## Overview

-This is example of how to use @Sql annotation to run a script before executing a test or after and some other features.
+This is example of how to use the @Sql annotation to run a sql script before executing a test or after and some other features.

 ### Running the tests